 Table 2.0 below identifies the allocated units at a rate of 1.0 ESFU's for the period from July 2013 to July 2023 number of by housing 2023.
-As noted above, allocations shall continue after July 2023 but only 25% of units allocated during any one BPAS cycle year can be market rate.
-Deed restricted affordable allocations shall not have maximum annual allocation limits.
+As noted above, allocations shall continue after July 2023 but shall be limited to deed restricted affordable units which shall not have annual allocation limitations.